 We hope that this experience will be an opportunity for many people to be interested in nohgaku.

 About the Costume

 At this event, 2 types of outer garment are available.
 One is a wide-armed costume called “choken”.
 It is an elegant dress and is mainly worn by a female role who performs a noh dance.
 The other one is kariginu.
 It is a gorgeous costume which a male role of high status wears.
-Although the materials are not silk but artificial fibers, our kariginu was weaved in Kyoto with the same technique used for the real one.
+Although the materials are silk , our kariginu was weaved in Kyoto with the same technique used for the real one.
 We also made 2 pairs of hakama, a piece of clothing that covers the lower part of the body.
 The ohguchi type of hakama, at this opportunity, has very broad hems and is made of firm clothing fabric.
 You can choose a red or navy-blue hakama, both of which can be adjusted for your height.